abdullah-alzamel/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The project talk about statistical on the bikes in three cities which is Chicago, New York and Washington

 ### Files used
 Include the files used